Installation

 docker run -d -p 8080:8080 --name pulzen-gateway-api pulzen/gateway:latest

-To install Pulzen Gateway in your Azure environment, follow these steps:
+To install Pulzen Gateway in your Azure environment using Container Apps, follow these steps:

 • Azure Account